ssquadri/Azure-CLI-VM/README.md

 # Azure-CLI-VM
-How to create a VM in azure using CLI (Cloud Shell)
+How to create a VM in azure using CLI Bash (Cloud Shell)

 Name of VM- Test-VM-SSQ-Win-10